-L1 This range of service is limited to trade in harbours which their boundaries fixed by flag state, provided that to stay in the range of L2.

-L2 This range of service is limited to trade in harbours not exceeding 10 nautical miles from safe anchorage and not exceeding 100 nautical miles from the port of departure.
+- L1 This range of service is limited to trade in harbours which their boundaries fixed by flag state, provided that to stay in the range of L2. - L2 This range of service is limited to trade in harbours not exceeding 10 nautical miles from the nearest coastline and not exceeding 100 nautical miles from the port of departure.